-With its global remit and strong allocation to the UK, there is no perfect benchmark index that matches its spread of investments, so the manager uses the, US focused, Russell 2000 Technology Index and the, UK focused, Numis Smaller Companies (ex Investment Companies) plus AIM Index as comparators.
-The same approach has been adopted throughout this note.
+With its global remit and strong allocation to the UK, there is no perfect benchmark index that matches its spread of investments, so the manager uses the Russell 2000 Technology Index and the Numis Smaller Companies (ex Investment Companies) plus AIM Index as comparators.
+We have adopted the same approach throughout this note.